meisnate12/MK-Docs/docs/files/builders/plex.md

      summary: A collection of the highest rated simpsons episodes.
 ```

-If you specify TMDb Person ID's using the Detail `tmdb_person` and then tell either `actor`, `director`, `producer`, or `writer` to add `tmdb`, the script will translate the TMDb Person IDs into their names and run the search on those names.
+If you specify TMDb Person ID's using the Setting `tmdb_person` and then tell either `actor`, `director`, `producer`, or `writer` to add `tmdb`, the script will translate the TMDb Person IDs into their names and run the search on those names.

 ```yaml
 collections: